wxie2017/wxie2017.github.io/pages/speech/keynote-why-how-stop-buying-new-laptop.md

 first brand new personal laptop I bought for myself.

 In 2017, my Tongfang laptop's hard drive was broken.
-I decided not to buy any new laptops.
+I decided not to buy a new laptop.
 Instead, I purchased online for 100 Yuan hard drive and 100 RAM which did everything that I wanted and needed.
 Including a new battery, a new keyboard and a simple hardware upgrade, I invested less than 500 Yuan.